Wei-Ji-Chen/ios101-codepath/README.md

 4. BeReal
    a) post pictures depicting selfie + rear camera shot (two pics in one)
    b) randomized posting schedule alerting users

+# App I would like to build
+I would like to build a multi-language community + learning app.
+I think the best way to learn a new language is to speak to the natives.
+Unfortunately, current options include either knowing a native language speaker or hiring a tutor of some kind.
+If there was a personalized app that functioned as a platform for people from different countries to conglomerate and provide support in learning different languages, that would be amazing.
+There would be an auto-translation feature in which text can be displayed in two different languages, the user's native language and the secondary language they are attempting to learn right now.
+It provides an immersive experience to using the new language more commonly outside of specialized speaking time, allowing quicker grasp of the language